Micro Fulfilment Centers: Do You Need Micro Warehousing?

 Many micro fulfilment centres are highly automated to improve operational efficiency.
 While this is undoubtedly a good thing, it also means that micro warehousing isn’t always suitable for all types of products such as larger items.

-You may end up seeing significant wear on your machines as a result of fulfiling heavy items like furniture and large household appliances.
+You may end up seeing significant wear on your machines as a result of fulfilling heavy items like furniture and large household appliances.
 Not to mention large SKUs take up space, so you’ll have to resort to storing fewer items to align with the storage capacity of micro fulfilment centres.

 Is micro warehousing the future of ecommerce?